 At least eight different primary consumer groups can also utilize the high abundance of algal phytodetritus present in giant kelp forests.
-Large pieces of drift represent the main source of energy to abalones and strongylocentrotid sea urchins (Leighton 1971) and can also be utilized by small gastropods (Schmitt 1982) and crustaceans (Jones 1971).
-Smaller pieces of drift represent the only apparent source of macroalgal production for a suite of sea cucumbers, brittle stars, zooplankton (e.g. mysids; Clarke 1971) and a diverse group of filter-feeding sessile invertebrates.
+Large pieces of drift represent the main source of energy to abalones and strongylocentrotid sea urchins (Leighton 1971) and can also be used by small gastropods (Schmitt 1982) and crustaceans (Jones 1971).
+Smaller pieces of drift represent the only apparent source of macroalgal production for a suite of sea cucumbers, brittle stars, zooplankton [for example, mysids (Clarke 1971)] and a diverse group of filterfeeding sessile invertebrates.

-The food web for CINP forested areas included five secondary consumer groups all of which feed primarily on invertebrates (Figure 4A).
-Many species of sea stars, lobsters, crabs, and carnivorous mollusks prey upon sessile and slow moving mobile invertebrates (Mitchell et al. 1969, Rosenthal et al. 1974, Schmitt 1982, Tegner and Levin 1983, Watanabe 1984b, Robles 1987).
-Two species of octopus, Octopus bimaculatus and O. rubescens, feed on a few herbivore groups, but mostly on other predators (e.g. decapods, gastropods and carnivorous fishes; Rosenthal et al. 1974, Schmitt 1982, Ambrose 1984).
-Carnivorous fishes also exhibit a diverse array of trophic interactions in southern California kelp forests.
-Sheephead (Semicossyphus pulcher) feed on sea urchins, abalone, other gastropods, bivalves, crabs and sessile invertebrates (Quast 1971b, Feder et al. 1974, Cowen 1983, 1986, Hobson and Chess 2001).
-Señorita (Oxyjulis californica), kelpfish (Gibbonsia elegans, Heterostichus rostratus), kelp perch (Brachyistius frenatus) and juvenile rockfish (Sebastes spp.) feed on mysids, amphipods, isopods and kelp epibionts (e.g. bryozoans, bivalves, and hydroids) that live in the giant kelp canopy
+The food web for CINP forested areas included five secondary consumer groups, all of which feed primarily on invertebrates (Figure 4A).
+Many species of sea stars, lobsters, crabs, and carnivorous mollusks prey upon sessile and slow-moving mobile invertebrates (Mitchell and others 1969; Rosenthal and others 1974; Schmitt 1982; Tegner and Levin 1983; Watanabe 1984b; Robles 1987).
+Two species of octopus, Octopus bimaculatus and O. rubescens, feed on a few herbivore groups, but mostly on other predators [for example, decapods, gastropods, and carnivorous fishes (Rosenthal and others 1974;

-(Clarke 1971, Jones 1971, Quast 1971b, Feder et al. 1974, Bray and Ebeling 1975, Bernstein and Jung 1979, Ebeling et al. 1980, Anderson and Sabado 1995, Hobson and Chess 2001).
-Among many other carnivorous fishes, kelp bass (Paralabrax clathratus), damselfish (Chromis punctipinnis, Hypsypops rubicundus), surfperch (embiotocids), lingcod (Ophiodon elongatus), cabezon (Scorpaenichthyes marmoratus), greenling (Oxylebius pictus) and numerous species of rockfish (Sebastes spp.) feed on a variety of water column and epibenthic prey (O'Connell 1953, Quast 1971b, Feder et al. 1974, Ellison et al. 1979, Ebeling et al. 1980, Laur and Ebeling 1983, DeMartini and Roberts 1990, Holbrook et al. 1990, Hobson and Chess 2001).
+Schmitt 1982; Ambrose 1984)].
+Carnivorous fishes also exhibit a diverse array of trophic interactions in Southern California kelp forests.
+Sheephead (Semicossyphus pulcher) feed on sea urchins, abalone, other gastropods, bivalves, crabs, and sessile invertebrates (Quast 1971b; Feder and others 1974; Cowen 1983, 1986; Hobson and Chess 2001).
+Señorita (Oxyjulis californica), kelpfish (Gibbonsia elegans and Heterostichus rostratus), kelp perch (Brachyistius frenatus), and juvenile rockfish (Sebastes spp) feed on mysids, amphipods, isopods, and kelp epibionts (for example, bryozoans, bivalves, and hydroids) that live in the giant kelp canopy (Clarke 1971; Jones 1971; Quast 1971b; Feder and others 1974; Bray and Ebeling 1975; Bernstein and Jung 1979; Ebeling and others 1980; Anderson and Sabado 1995; Hobson and Chess 2001).
+Among many other carnivorous fishes, kelp bass (Paralabrax clathratus), damselfish (Chromis punctipinnis and Hypsypops rubicundus), surfperch (embiotocids), lingcod (Ophiodon elongatus), cabezon (Scorpaenichthyes marmoratus), greenling (Oxylebius pictus), and numerous species of rockfish (Sebastes spp...) feed on a variety of water-column and epibenthic prey (O'Connell 1953;

+Quast 1971b; Feder and others 1974; Ellison and others 1979; Ebeling and others 1980; Laur and Ebeling 1983; DeMartini and Roberts 1990; Holbrook and others 1990; Hobson and Chess 2001).